 Q: When are baptisms offered?

-A: We prefer that baptisms occur during regularly scheduled weekend Masses (Saturday 5:00pm; Sunday 9:00am, 10:30am, 12:00pm, or 4:30pm).
-The date of the baptism is chosen and officially booked upon completion of the registration form given to you during our baptismal preparation class.
+A: At St. Basil’s baptisms occur during regularly scheduled weekend Masses (Saturday 5:00pm; Sunday 9:00am, 10:30am, 12:00pm, or 4:30pm).
+The date of the baptism is only officially booked upon completion of the registration form given to you during our baptismal preparation class.

 “Now that I have become a parent, it became important to me to have my baby baptized.
 The preparation class helped me understand my responsibilities in guiding and teaching my child as a Roman Catholic.